 We know that showing a high level of interest and concern for our staff member results in higher levels of motivation and performance.
-Some managers though are reluctant to hold these conversations as part of the performance appraisal meeting in case they ‘open a can of worms’ – more specifically in case the staff member comes up with a list of ‘wants’ they, the manager, cannot meet.
+Some managers though are reluctant to hold these conversations as part of the performance review or appraisal meeting in case they ‘open a can of worms’ – more specifically in case the staff member comes up with a list of ‘wants’ they, the manager, cannot meet.
 If the managers in your business have that reluctance, here’s a way to explain to managers why and how they can hold that discussion.

-During the performance appraisal meeting it’s important to dedicate a good part of the conversation to talking specifically about how to maintain or improve your staff member’s current level of job satisfaction.
+During the meeting it’s important to dedicate a good part of the conversation to talking specifically about how to maintain or improve your staff member’s current level of job satisfaction.
 After all, who wouldn’t feel motivated by having a manager who cares about our satisfaction at work and who is happy to spend the time talking to us about this subject which is so close to our hearts?

 Here’s a simple process that enables you to talk to your staff member about their job satisfaction in a way that’s risk free and highly motivational

 STEP ONE.
-Explain to the staff member that as part of the performance appraisal meeting you would like to talk with them about their job satisfaction and how you both can either maintain it if it’s high or improve it if it needs improvement
+Explain to the staff member that as part of the meeting you would like to talk with them about their job satisfaction and how you both can either maintain it if it’s high or improve it if it needs improvement

 1. Answer the question ‘What do you want from your job, me as your manager, the organisation’?